Andy Isabella

-Andy Isabella (born November 18, 1996) is an American football wide receiver for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Massachusetts, and was selected by the Arizona Cardinals in the second round of the 2019 NFL Draft.
+Andy Isabella (born November 18, 1996) is an American professional football wide receiver.
+He played college football for the UMass Minutemen, and was selected by the Arizona Cardinals in the second round of the 2019 NFL draft.

-Early years
+Early life

 Isabella attended Mayfield High School in Mayfield, Ohio.
 Isabella ran track in high school.
 In his senior year of high school, Isabella won the state title in the 100-meter dash, beating fellow sprinter and future Cleveland Browns cornerback Denzel Ward in a close race.
 He committed to the University of Massachusetts to play college football.
 Isabella is of Italian heritage.

 College career

 Isabella played at UMass from 2015 to 2018.
 Initially recruited as a running back, he converted to wide receiver his sophomore year.
 During his career he had 231 receptions for 3,526 yards and 30 touchdowns.
 As a senior, he was an All-American and was a finalist for the Fred Biletnikoff Award.

 In 2018, he led the country in receiving yards per game (141.5) and was named to the 2018 College Football All-America Team.
 Isabella was Pro Football Focus's highest rated wide receiver in college football, posting a season grade of 93.2.